Squirrel404/RFPM4U/README.md

 <img src="Images/scene_setup.png">

+ Note: if the prefab has a missing script, replace that with the CinemachineCameraOffset script.

 5. Insert the Viewpoint game object as tracking target on the Cinemachine Camera and press "Add Brain"

 To change the controls, open the MovementInput input actions.